objcio/articles/2015-02-09-photo-extension.md

 The __Filtster__ project, which accompanies this article, demonstrates how you can set up your own image editing extension.
-It represents a really simple image filtering process, using a couple of CoreImage filters.
+It represents a really simple image filtering process, using a couple of Core Image filters.
 You can get hold of the complete __Filtster__ project on Github at [github.com/sammyd/Filtster](https://github.com/sammyd/Filtster).